rubocop-lts/rubocop-ruby3_2/README.md

 but their interpretation differs from mine, and seems to differ from the [intent of SemVer's creator][major-versions-not-sacred].

-If you need to run `rubocop` from command line in an older version of Ruby, you've come to the right place.
+If you need to use `rubocop` from the command line to lint against an older version of Ruby syntax, you've come to the right place.

 <p align="left">
     <a href="https://metaredux.com/posts/2022/04/21/rubocop-turns-10.html" target="_blank" rel="noopener">